openbmc/phosphor-state-manager/README.md

 This repository contains the software responsible for tracking and controlling the state of different objects within OpenBMC.
 This currently includes the BMC, Chassis, Host, and Hypervisor.
-The most critical feature of phosphor-state-manager software is its support for requests to power on and off the system by the user.
+The most critical feature of phosphor-state-manager (PSM) software is its support for requests to power on and off the system by the user.

 This software also enforces any restore policy (i.e. auto power on system after a system power event or bmc reset) and ensures its states are updated correctly